 And now they have a new problem: the channels they used to generate leads are fragmenting.
-Google is still working, but the cost per click increases every quarter.
+Google still works, but the cost per click rises every quarter.
 AI platforms are stealing traffic, but few institutions know how to optimize for them.

-I saw this last week with a client in fintech.
-Google Ads CAC: $180.
-Organic content CAC $10.
+I saw this last week with a fintech client.
+Google Ads CAC: $180 dollars.
+Organic content CAC: $10.
 Same product, same ICP, different channel.

 The problem wasn't that Google Ads stopped working.
-It was that they were paying for visibility on a saturated channel while ignoring one where there was still arbitration.
+It was that they were paying for visibility in a saturated channel while ignoring one where there was still arbitrage.

 Financial marketing is competitive by nature.
-Everyone is bidding for the same keywords: “best savings account,” “credit card with no annuity,” “low rate personal loan.”
+Everyone is bidding on the same keywords: "best savings account," "no annual fee credit card," "low rate personal loan."

 The CPC for financial keywords in Google Ads is between $8 and $45 depending on the product.
 For high-value keywords, the CPC can reach $80-$120 dollars.

 You pay that for a click.
-Not because of a lead.
-Not by a customer.
-For a click that maybe converts.
+Not for a lead.
+Not for a customer.
+For a click that might convert.

-It wasn't sustainable.
-But they couldn't stop making ads either because it was their main acquisition channel.
+It was not sustainable.
+But they couldn't stop running ads either because it was their primary acquisition channel.

-The solution wasn't to remove ads.
-It was to diversify channels and reduce dependence on paid search by adding two parallel strategies: SEO optimized for conversion and optimization for AI platforms.
+The solution wasn't to eliminate ads.
+It was to diversify channels and lower dependence on paid search by adding two parallel strategies: conversion-optimized SEO and optimization for AI platforms.

 The hybrid marketing strategy that lowers CAC in the financial industry